gzyfz/surfstore/README.md

 (blockStoreAddr*):
 BlockStore address (ip:port) the MetaStore should be initialized with.
 (Note: if service_type = both, then you should also include the address of the server that you’re starting)
 ```

+## Scalability

+still working on it

+## Fault-tolerent

+still working on it